-- Press and hold the OUT button (Fig 4).
+- 5. Turn ON the on/off switch or key. - 6.
+Press and hold the OUT button (Fig 4).
 To retract, press and hold the IN button.
-There will be a slight delay before the room begins moving. - The GREEN LED should be solid ON when room is in motion. - Release the OUT button when the room is fully extended or the IN button when fully retracted, and stops moving. - 9.
+There will be a slight delay before the room begins moving. - 7.
+The GREEN LED should be solid ON when room is in motion. - 8.
+Release the OUT button when the room is fully extended or the IN button when fully retracted, and stops moving. - 9.
 Turn OFF the on/off switch or key.

-Fault Diagnostics / Troubleshooting
+Fault Diagnostics / Troubleshooting: